StakinOfficial/Random-ICX-Oracle/readme.md

 ## Components

-- An running Score on the ICON Network which contains an function to provide a random number between 0 and 1 every one hour.
+- An running Score on the ICON Network which contains an function to provide a random number between 0 and 100000 every one hour. (considering a 5 decimal 0-1 system)

 - An backend script which generates a random number and commit it to the onchain oracle every hour